Install a rain garden on your residential property, and you may be eligible for a rebate of up to $625 for plants and other landscaping supplies.

 - Perennial flowers, grasses, shrubs and other plants (at least 50% must be native species or cultivars)

 - Soil amendments (sand, compost, low-clay topsoil)

 - Edging (flagstone or other pavers, metal, plastic)

 - Other pre-approved expenses

-The 2018 Rain Garden Rebate Program is funded by the City of Thunder Bay and the Province of Ontario.
-The program is delivered by EcoSuperior.
+The Residential Rain Garden Rebate Program is funded by the City of Thunder Bay Infrastructure and Operations department and delivered by EcoSuperior.

-A rain garden is a landscaped depression that will soak up rainwater runoff from the roof of a house or garage, or other hard surface like a parking area.
-The rainwater is absorbed into the soil instead of flowing into a storm drain that empties into our local streams.
-Rain gardens are often planted with wildflowers or other plants that provide homes and food for birds and insects.
+A rain garden is a landscaped depression that will soak up rainwater runoff from the roof of a house, garage, or another hard surface like a parking area.
+The rainwater is captured and filtered through the soil instead of flowing into nearby storm drains, which drain to our local streams.
+Rain gardens are often planted with wildflowers or other perennial species, providing habitat for birds and insects.

 - protect neighbourhoods from localized flooding and drainage problems